ZhongXinyu/SKA-Signal-Detection/readme.md

 ## Relevant Folders
 The other folders in the root directory of this repository are:
-    - `figures`: contains the figures generated in the code and used in the report.
     - `harp_beam`: contains the original code for the coursework.

 ## License